Sorinace/php-hackathon-2021/README.md

 ## Technical documentation
 ### Data and Domain model
 In this section, please describe the main entities you managed to identify, the relationships between them and how you mapped them in the database.
+There are 2 classes which modesl database (Program & SingUp)
 ### Application architecture
 In this section, please provide a brief overview of the design of your application and highlight the main components and the interaction between them.
 ###  Implementation